Bu64p/stack/README.md

 | `pop() : Object` | delete the top node and return its value |
 | `getTop() : Object` | get the value of the item on top of the stack |
 | `getSize() : int` | get the size of stack|
+> if stack is empty and use pop() method, you will get an exception.
 #
  compiled in Java16.